fazaio/gallery-assignment/server/README.md

 ### Note:
-* If there any problem on migrate database, insert manual sql user `gallery.sql` by import in phpmyadmin.
+* If there any problem on `npm run createDb`, insert manual sql user `gallery.sql` by import in phpmyadmin.